robin-raymond/zax.io/warnings-errors.md

     * the compiler is uncertain if a `move` or `copy` polymorphic version of a function should be used where a function that received a `move` instance is then passing that instance to another function which accepts both a `move` or a `copy` instance
 * `newline-after-continuation` (always)
     * expecting new line after continuation operator
+* `allocation-into-raw-pointer` (always)
+    * the compiler detected an attempt to allocate into a raw pointer rather than using a `unique` or other managed pointer type